Table Top Epoxy Full Instructional Guide

-Note: this is not intended to be used with any type of oil-based products
+Note: This product is not intended to be used with any type of oil-based products

 Before You Get Started

-Coverage: We offer a coverage chart calculator so you can calculate how much epoxy you will need by entering the square footage of your table.
+Coverage: We offer a coverage calculator so you can calculate how much epoxy you will need by entering the square footage of your table.
 Make sure that you have enough epoxy to account for pouring over sides and edges, covering objects, filling in holes or any other factor that would require additional epoxy.
-If you run out of epoxy in the middle of a project, you will end up with a non-satisfactory result, so it is always best to order a little extra.
+If you run out of epoxy in the middle of a project, you will end up with a non-satisfactory result, so it is always best to order a little extra. *Click to use the calculator

 Determine if you need a seal coat: A seal coat is a small batch of epoxy that is brushed on in a thin layer to seal a porous surface such as hardwood, barn wood, knotty wood, or anything another surface with cracks or holes that need to be filled.
 This step prevents air bubbles from forming in the flood coat.
 The seal coat is only meant as a primer before applying the flood coat.
 There is no need to purchase a separate product, as our epoxy is used for both your seal coat and your flood coat.
+Using Table Top Epoxy on top of any other type of varnish, sealant, or product may cause curing or other issues with your project.
 The seal coat is followed by the flood coat, which will flow and self-level to 1/8”.
 If you are pouring the epoxy over copper, stainless steel, laminate, or formica, you can skip the seal coat stage and just proceed with the flood coat.
 If you are unsure, it’s best to do a seal coat just in case or reach out to our support team for assistance.

 Temperature: The product MUST be used in conditions above 75°F. THIS IS A REQUIREMENT, not a recommendation and there is no room for error.
 Your temperature MUST be at least 75° F throughout the entire curing stage.
 (72 hours).
 Both the Resin and the Hardener should be kept at 75° F before using it as well.
 You can also place the bottle of epoxy in warm water to get them up to the proper temperature and to make it easier to work with before continuing to the mixing step.